mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Monoculture_: The scale available to a consolidated provider can magnify minor flaws in features to a degree that can have broad consequences.
 For example, a single codebase for routers elevates the impact of a bug or vulnerability; a single recommendation algorithm for content can have severe social impact.
 Diversity in these functions’ implementation leads to a more robust outcome when viewed systemically. {{POLYCENTRIC}}

 * _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a consolidated provider's access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.

+However, these are only indicators, and need to be evaluated carefully on a case-by-case basis.

+For example, it is important to distinguish consolidation risk from anticompetitive concerns (also known as "antitrust").
+While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts (and in some cases, regulators) have the authority to define a relevant market and determine that behavior is anti-competitive.
+Furthermore, what might be considered undesirable consolidation by the technical community might not attract competition regulation, and conversely what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.

+Likewise, while centralization interacts with availability, they are distinct and any relationship between them cannot be assumed without careful analysis of where and how centralization occurs.
+Centralized systems might be more available due to factors like the resources available to them, but also have greater impact when they encounter a fault; decentralized systems might be more resilient in the face of local failures, but less able to react to systemic issues.
+Furthermore, a failure due to a cut cable, power outage, or failed server is qualitatively different from the issues encountered when a core Internet function has a gatekeeper.

+For example, a large variety of Web sites might depend upon a cloud hosting provider or content delivery network; if it were to become unavailable (whether for technical or other reasons), many people's experience of the Internet might be disrupted.
+Likewise, a mobile Internet access provider might have an outage that affects hundreds, thousands, or more of its users.
+In both cases, consolidation is not indicated by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.

 ## Contributors to Centralization {#kinds}